Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 Before we move on to The Frozen Throne, I should point something out: World of Warcraft was already long in development by the time the original Warcraft 3 shipped.
 The book *[The World of Warcraft Diary: A Journal of Computer Game Development](https://warcraft.wiki.gg/wiki/World_of_Warcraft_Diary)*, by Johnathan Staats, helped me appreciate just how far into development it was.
 Warcraft 3 and WoW were developed in parallel, and they piggybacked off each other's worldbuilding.
 This might explain, somewhat, why there are some inconsistencies between them, both factual and thematic: the Warcraft 3 story went through a number of iterations, which were costly to change by the time WoW shipped.<!--more-->

 It might also explain why Warcraft 3 didn't feature the southern Eastern Kingdoms, the territory of the human kingdom of Stormwind.
-These zones the first ones made in WoW, and perhaps the Warcraft 3 developers wanted leave the WoW developers some breathing room instead of setting things in stone.
+These zones were the first ones made in WoW, and perhaps the Warcraft 3 developers wanted to leave the WoW developers some breathing room instead of setting things in stone.

 By the time Reign of Chaos went gold, the roster of playable races in WoW was already decided, and preliminary models made.
 There were in fact more of them planned, but cut for aesthetic or technical reasons.
 One such race we're about to see: while originally created for WoW, it was introduced in The Frozen Throne first.